Durham Academy (North Carolina): Academics

+76% of Durham Academy faculty members hold advanced degrees, and they average 18 years of teaching experience.
+Faculty have won Outstanding Educator Awards from the University of Chicago (Mike Spatola, 2012; Jeff Biersach, 2024) and have been recognized by the Stanford Teacher Tribute Initiative (Mike Spatola, 2011).

+Rankings

+Niche ranks Durham Academy as the #1 K-12 school in North Carolina with an overall rating of "A+".
+The school maintains a 100% graduation rate, and 99% of graduates go on to attend a 4-year college.

 Athletics

-Durham academy's athletic offerings include field hockey, volleyball, cross-country, tennis, soccer, swimming, basketball, lacrosse, softball, track and field, baseball and golf.
+Durham academy's athletic offerings include field hockey, volleyball, cross-country, tennis, soccer, swimming, basketball, lacrosse, softball, track and field, baseball, and golf.
 Durham Academy had the first high school boys lacrosse program in Durham County.
-Seventy-five percent of the students in grades seven through twelve participate in athletics, with 44 athletic teams in 20 different sports.

-Since 2010, Durham Academy has won 2 NCISAA state championships and had 10 NCISAA championship runner-up finishes.
-In 2015–16, the school had 51 TISAC All-Conference athletes, 14 NCISAA All-State athletes and 4 All-American athletes.

-The girls cross country team won the 2018 NCISAA state championship.
-The boys cross country team won the TISAC conference championship title in 2018 and placed second at the NCISAA state championship.
+The girls cross country team won the 2018 NCISAA state championship and have since then been champs in the TISAC conference championships numerous times.
+The boys cross country team won the TISAC conference championship title in 2018 and placed second at the NCISAA state championship in 2018, 2021, and 2024.
 The varsity girls field hockey team won the 2012 North Carolina Independent Schools Athletic Association championship.
 The cross country and track programs at Durham Academy are particularly notable, with 39 team state championships and 196 individual titles during the tenure of former head coach Dennis Cullen.

-Several Durham Academy athletes have gone on to Division I programs, including Duke University, University of Vermont, U.S. Naval Academy, Wake Forest University, Harvard University and the University of North Carolina.
+Several Durham Academy athletes have gone on to Division I programs, including Duke University, Universidad de Morón, University of Vermont, U.S. Naval Academy, Wake Forest University, Harvard University, Brown University, and the University of North Carolina.
 Among those athletes are Mollie Pathman, the 2009-2010 Gatorade National Girls Soccer Player, who played on the U.S. women's Under-20 national team at the 2012 World Cup, Evan Fjeld, a McDonald's All-American nominee who graduated from the University of Vermont and has played professionally in the NBA D-League as well as in Malta and Switzerland, and Lauren Blazing, Duke's field hockey goalkeeper, who was one of three nominees for 2016 NCAA Woman of the Year, played with the USWNT in the 2016 Rio Olympics, was a three-time All-American, a two-time Capital One first team Academic All-American athlete and won ACC Field Hockey Scholar-Athlete of the Year twice.

 Arts

-Durham Academy's arts classes include chorus, band, photography, filmmaking, ceramics, mixed media arts, acting studio, screenwriting, playwriting, and various levels of dance.

-Durham Academy arts alumni include Alvin Ailey dancer and choreographer Hope Boykin, "The Affair" co-creator and showrunner Sarah Treem, and actor Ward Horton.

 "In the Pocket", an audition-based musical group, has performed at venues around the city and the country.
 There are also several extracurricular a cappella singing groups.

 XIV Hours has been included four times on Best of High School A Capella annual compilations, with their most recent inclusion on the 2017 compilation.